csenio/cool-code-discoveries/Readme.md

  - you can use the `useReducer` hook with just simple arrow function `const [toggle, setToggle] = useReducer(toggle=>!toggle, true)` (more of a shift in mindset than a hack)

  ## css

+ - *{margin: 0; padding: 0;} is a common way to get rid of all predefined margins/paddings.

  ## html